 The first lesson uses:messages -> text model output -> ReAct parser -> Decision -> tool execution

-We do not start with native tool calling, XML, JSON, or model-specific harnesses because those add coupling before you understand the core loop.
+We do not start with native tool calling, XML, JSON, or model-specific harnesses (the wiring layer that connects a transport, parser, and protocol) because those add coupling before you understand the core loop.

 The system prompt is a contract, not decoration